The Rolling Stones

 During the 1970s their critical support waned.
 Goats Head Soup (1973), reached number one, as did 1974's It's Only Rock 'N' Roll, but neither record was particularly well received.

 Taylor would then leave the band, and the group recorded their next album as they auditioned new lead guitarists, including Jeff Beck.
 They finally settled on Ron Wood, former lead guitarist for the Faces and Rod Stewart.
 Despite the newcomers presence by the release of Black N' Blue (1976), he was only featured on selected parts.
 Indeed, the Rolling Stones were still having internal issues for during the mid- and late 1970s, all the members pursued side projects, with both Wyman and Wood releasing solo albums with regularity.
 In between the solo effort the 'Stones managed to release Love You Live in 1977.
 But shortly after, Richards was arrested in Canada in 1977 with his common-law wife Anita Pallenberg for heroin possession.
 After his arrest, he cleaned up and was given a suspended sentence the following year.
 But during his time in Toronto the band fell in love with the city and would later use it almost like a second home or cottage, visiting there whenever the mood struck.
-Toronto would often become the venue for starting or ending international tours there or making unannounced appearances in local bars, such as the famous Horseshoe Tavern, allowing the locals private, affordable and intimate viewings of the Rolling Stones in action, even interrupting a European tour (and waiving part of their performance fees) to appear live at that city's SARS Relief Concert - a massive outdoor concert to both re-kindle morale and raise funds for that city's recovery from the highly infectious disease that rumbled through the city twice.
+Toronto would often become the venue for starting or ending international tours or making unannounced appearances in local bars, such as the Horseshoe Tavern; allowing the locals private, affordable and intimate viewings of the Rolling Stones in action.
+In 2003, the band interrupted a European tour (and waived part of their performance fees) to appear live at Toronto's SARS Relief Concert - a massive outdoor concert to both re-kindle morale and raise funds for that city's recovery from the highly infectious disease that rumbled through the city twice.